supertokens/supertokens-react-native/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the issue is about.

 ### Your environment
-* version of supertokens-website -
-* version of node -
-* version of mysql -
+* version of supertokens-react-native -

 ### Steps to reproduce
 Tell us how to reproduce this issue.
 Please provide a working demo,if you can.